awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/workers_eksctl.md

  * We did set up `onDemandPercentageAboveBaseCapacity` and `onDemandPercentageAboveBaseCapacity` both to 0. which implies all nodes in the nodegroup would be Spot instances.
  * We did set up a `lifecycle: Ec2Spot` label so we can identify Spot nodes and use [affinities](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) and [nodeSlectors](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) later on.
+ * We did also add an extra label `intent: apps`.
+We will use this label to force a hard partition of the cluster for our applications.
+During this workshop we will deploy control applications on nodes that have been labeled with `intent: control-apps` while our applications get deployed to nodes labeled with `intent: apps`.
  * We are also applying a [Taint](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) using `spotInstance: "true:PreferNoSchedule"`.  **PreferNoSchedule** is used to indicate we prefer pods not be scheduled on Spot Instances.
 This is a “preference” or “soft” version of **NoSchedule** – the system will try to avoid placing a pod that does not tolerate the taint on the node, but it is not required.

 ### Confirm the Nodes